RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Dashboard - Metrics/customer-lists.md

     "0-0": "Customers",
     "0-1": "The total number of customers in the list.", "1-0": "Active Trials",
-    "1-1": "The total number of active trials.", "2-0": "Active Subscriptions",
+    "1-1": "The total number of active trials.
+This includes trials which are cancelled, or in their grace period, and have not yet expired.", "2-0": "Active Subscriptions",
-    "2-1": "The total number of active subscriptions.", "3-0": "Total Revenue",
+    "2-1": "The total number of active subscriptions.
+This includes subscriptions which are cancelled, or in their grace period, and have not yet expired.", "3-0": "Total Revenue",
-    "3-1": "The total revenue (USD) that the list of customers has generated" },
+    "3-1": "The total revenue (USD) that the list of customers has generated, minus refunds."
+  },
   "cols": 2,
   "rows": 4
 }
+[/block]

+[block:callout]
+{
+  "type": "info",
+  "body": "Active \"subscribers\" may be lower than your count of all active \"subscriptions\" (e.g. in Overview or Charts) if some customers have multiple active subscriptions.", "title": "Active Subscribers vs. Active Subscriptions" }
 [/block]

 # List Data

 For each list, RevenueCat displays the 100 most recently seen customers in the dashboard.